-- Set up the Wi-Fi link, the Bluetooth link, the USB link, or the Ethernet link. - Choose the connection according to the type of distribution network. - Connect the current sensors. - Define the nominal primary and secondary voltages if necessary. - Define the nominal primary current and the nominal primary current of the neutral if necessary. - Choose the aggregation period.
+- Set up the USB link, the Ethernet link or the Wi-Fi link. - Choose the connection according to the type of distribution network. - Connect the current sensors. - Define the nominal primary and secondary voltages if necessary. - Define the nominal primary current and if necessary the nominal primary current of the neutral. - Choose the aggregation period.

 This configuration is done in the Configuration mode (see § 3.5) or using the PEL Transfer software (see § 5).
-To forestall accidental modifications, the PEL cannot be reconfigured while recording.
+To forestall accidental modifications, the PEL cannot be configured while recording or if a recording session has been programmed.